geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 *This section was contributed by Jacqueline Austermann*

-For any model run with we have to choose an initial condition for the temperature field.
+For any model run with ASPECT we have to choose an initial condition for the temperature field.
 If we want to model convection in the Earth's mantle we want to choose an initial temperature distribution that captures the Earth's buoyancy structure.
 In this cookbook we present how to use